Coal India share rallies 12% amid sell-off in broader market

 The share fell to a 52 week low of Rs 109.50 on October 15, 2020.

 Coal India is a dominant player in India's coal mining sector.
-Coal India accounts for over 80 per cent of domestic coal output.
+Coal India accounts for over 80 per cent of the domestic coal output.

 The firm is likely to remain market leader even as the government has opened the sector to private players for commercial mining.